9 June 2018:

 The Filipino vapers readily spew information fed to them by foreign proponents of e-cigarettes, some of whom come from the tobacco industry.
 These resource persons do their rounds in the ASEAN countries.
 A tobacco industry sympathiser who was at the Quezon City summit is Heneage Mitchell, a smoker for 40 years and previously the managing editor and co-publisher of a tobacco industry publication.
 In April last year in Manila, he referred to e-cigarettes as a “life-saving” product, ignoring the fact he promoted the harmful tobacco industry for many years.

-The Vapers Philippines is not a benign group just concerned about public health.
-They have launched attacks against those who stand in their vaping ways.
+The Vapers Philippines have launched attacks against those who stand in their vaping ways.
 In November 2016, they drummed-up negative press vilifying the Chair of the Civil Service Commission (CCSC) for the strong position the Philippines delegation took to regulate e-cigarettes at the seventh session of FCTC Conference of the Parties (COP7).
 The Philippines delegation’s position on e-cigarettes was based on evidence from the World Health Organization.

-Meanwhile e-cigarette manufacturers seem to follow the business manual of the tobacco industry.
-Just as tobacco companies target minors for cigarettes, vape manufacturers are also targeting youth through flavours appealing to them.
-Juul, a relatively new e-cigarette product that looks like a USB drive has quickly skyrocketed in popularity among youth across the US.
+Meanwhile e-cigarette manufacturers appear to be following the business manual of the tobacco industry.
+Just as tobacco companies target minors for cigarettes, vape manufacturers are also targeting youth with flavours appealing to them.
+Juul, a relatively new e-cigarette product that looks like a USB drive has skyrocketed in popularity among youth across the US.
 It is the latest teen vaping fad where the design looks sleek, high tech and easy to conceal, and has become popular with minors and college students.

 Juul is available in sweet flavors that appeal to youth such as mango, fruit medley, crème brulee, cool mint and cool cucumber.
 Research has shown that flavors play a key role in youth use of tobacco products, including e-cigarettes.